monahidalgo/smart-tv-app/README.md

 # smart-tv-app
-Smart TV App for Google or Vizio and other TV's and devices.
+Smart TV App for Google or Vizio and other TV's or devices.